aridaibordon/texnotes/README.md

-# TexNotes: a note manager for your daily tex files
+# TexNotes: a note manager for your tex files